Leo Schmidt: Early life and education

-Schmidt studied art history, classical archeology and history at the University of Freiburg and at the Ludwig Maximilian University of Munich.
-In 1980 he gained his Doctor of Philosophie at the University of Freiburg with a thesis on the architecture of Holkham Hall.
+Schmidt studied art history, classical archeology and history at the University of Freiburg and at LMU Munich.
+In 1980, he gained his Doctor of Philosophy at the University of Freiburg with a thesis on the architecture of Holkham Hall.

 Career

-From 1980 until 1995 Schmidt worked as a senior investigator in the State Department for the Care of Historic Buildings in Baden-Wuerttemberg; last as the head of department of monument inventory in Baden.
-Since 1995 he is full Professor holding the chair for architectural conservation at Brandenburg University of Technology.
+From 1980 until 1995, Schmidt worked as a senior investigator in the State Department for the Care of Historic Buildings in Baden-Württemberg; last as the head of department of monument inventory in Baden.
+Since 1995, he is full professor holding the chair for architectural conservation at the Brandenburg University of Technology.

 Schmidt's research interests include the theory and practice of heritage preservation and its history, the history of city development and historic town centres, and architecture and urban planning during the reign of the Wilhelmine Empire.
 He has studied building archeology and heritage preservation of English Country houses of the 18th century.
 He has compiled a history of the building of the Berlin Wall and the army research center Peenemünde.
 He has published a number of books and articles on this subject.

-Since 2006 he is a fellow of the Society of Antiquaries of London.
+Since 2006, he is a fellow of the Society of Antiquaries of London.